Local Concord women are stitching up a storm for charity while having a yarn as part of their Monday meet up.

 “We are proud to have supported Concord Senior Citizens Club through our community grants program for 15 years,” Mayor Tsirekas said.

-Canada Bay Council also provides the Concord Senior Citizens Centre building free of charge for club members to meet together, and Council staff work with the club on the annual NSW Seniors Festival program.
+Canada Bay Council also provides the Concord Senior Citizens Centre building for club members to meet together, and Council staff work with the club on the annual NSW Seniors Festival program.

 “Community facilities play an important role in our city.
 They provide places where people from a range of backgrounds and interests can interact, places where the community can build relationships and a community identity, places and resources where residents can meet, learn, recreate and grow,” Mayor Tsirekas said.